 INDIANAPOLIS (AP) - Eli Manning is elite, for sure.
 A king of comebacks, too.
 And far, far more than Peyton's little brother now.

-This late drive, so reminiscent of the way New York beat New England in the 2008 Super Bowl with Manning as MVP, started on the Giants' 12, with a little more than 3 1/2 minutes left and the Patriots ahead 17-15.
-It closed with running back Ahmad Bradshaw easing into the end zone from 6 yards out.
-The Patriots decided not to contest the run, trying to save some time on the clock for a final drive - a risky and desperate decision by Patriots coach Bill Belichick.
+It started on New York's 12, with a little more than 3 1/2 minutes left, and ended with Ahmad Bradshaw easing into the end zone from 6 yards out.
+The Patriots decided not to contest the run, trying to save some time on the clock for a final drive - an audacious and risky decision by Patriots coach Bill Belichick.
+But New England couldn't get the ball back in the end zone, with Tom Brady's final pass falling just beyond the grasp of tight end Rob Gronkowski.

 Manning now is one of only five players in NFL history with multiple Super Bowl MVP awards.
-He joined the guy he got the better of in the big game yet again, Brady, along with Terry Bradshaw, Bart Starr and Joe Montana (the only player with three).
+He joined the guy he one-upped yet again in the big game, Brady, along with Terry Bradshaw, Bart Starr and Joe Montana (the only one with three).
 And Manning did it in the House that Peyton Built, the stadium where his Big Bro - a four-time regular-season MVP but owner of only one Super Bowl title - plays for the Indianapolis Colts.

 Hard to imagine anyone arguing now.